 - 50 newspaper editions of 4 types (Ouest-France, Presse Océan, Courrier de l’Ouest, Maine Libre), resulting in 750,000 copies to be printed each evening.

-On each printing press, decide which editions are printed and the order they are printed.
+On each printing press, decide which editions are printed and in which order.

 - All editions must be printed on one rotary press.